SCPDOS/.github/profile/README.md

 - Supports full IO redirection.
 - And many other features, including new Int 21h endpoints!

 In effect, if one has a reference sheet of the API endpoints of DOS 3.3, then one has a reference sheet of the majority of the SCP/DOS endpoints.
-Therefore, it is recommended that when writing a program for SCP/DOS, one becomes familiar with the
+It is therefore recommended that when writing a program for SCP/DOS, one becomes familiar with the
 Ralf Brown Interrupt List (RBIL).

-Therefore, if you like MS-DOS and want to see it live well into the 21st century, even past the UEFI takeover, I emplore you to give SCP/DOS a try!
+So, if you like MS-DOS and want to see it live well into the 21st century, even past the UEFI takeover, I emplore you to give SCP/DOS a try!
 It is frequently tested on compatible hardware to ensure that any changes to the operating system and file system drivers don't ruin hardware compatibilty.

 Hardware requirements for SCP/DOS include: